 - Send the application in one PDF to firstname.lastname@example.org.
 You will receive an automatic confirmation.
 Please be sure to submit a complete application.
 Incomplete applications will take additional processing time.

-- The online application, along with instructions, is available at http://ow.ly/hkuAF.
+- The online application, along with instructions, is available on our website.
 You must use your NYU NetID, as noted above.
 A helpful multimedia tutorial is available at http://ow.ly/hkuR2.

 - Submit supporting financial documents in English or accompanied by official English translations.
 Bank statements must be dated within six months.
 You must show funding for the first year in liquid assets.

-- If you plan to live on campus, apply for housing.
+- If you would like to apply for housing:

 New York University welcomes you.